 - Overall performance.
 If speed is a critical factor, a wireless handheld scanner is a better option.
 While smartphones are designed to perform various tasks simultaneously, barcode scanners serve a specific purpose, making them quicker and, overall, more efficient.

 All in all, consumer smartphones can’t replace wireless barcode scanners just yet.
-Your phone probably works great with looking up product prices in the grocery store or renting a street bike.
+Your phone probably works great for looking up product prices in the grocery store or renting a street bike.
 However, if your needs are more complex, a wireless barcode scanner is a more fitting choice.

 5 Top Barcode Scanning Apps for Android

 Since there are many scanning apps available on Google Play, it can be hard to make your selection.
 It’s also worth noting that most apps come with advertisements and in-app transactions.
 Some may even require you to pay upfront.
-That being said, here are the top five best barcode scanning apps for Android:
+That being said, here are the top five best barcode-scanning apps for Android:

 - QR and Barcode Scanner.
 The app can display Wi-Fi details, location info, and full product information, in addition to disclosing the code details.
 There’s also a nifty shopping component: When you check a commodity barcode, it shows you real-time online pricing from various retailers to help you make the best purchase.

 - Scan.
-This is a fantastic app that allows you to search any code in UPC, ISBN, or EAN format.
+This is a fantastic app that allows you to search for any code in UPC, ISBN, or EAN format.
 If you use it when shopping, it shows you prices and ratings for a particular product.
 It’s worth noting that, due to hardware limitations on older Android devices, the app requires a newer generation model to operate efficiently.
-That being said, it’s still one of the most popular barcode scanning apps currently on the market.
+That being said, it’s still one of the most popular barcode-scanning apps currently on the market.